The article you are about to read contains the best educative websites that can make students much more productive in learning.

 The LifeHacker site aims to help its users out with life in the modern world.
 Popular tags include ‘Productivity,’ ‘Money,’ and ‘DIY.’

 There are lots of distracting websites which many students spend time on.
-Example of such website is the social networks (Facebook, Instagram, Twitter, etc.).
+An example of such a website is the social networks (Facebook, Instagram, Twitter, etc.).

 If you want to totally stay away from different social networks when you are meant to be studying, use KeepMeOut to block certain distracting websites.